 San Francisco Planning's vision is to make San Francisco the world's most livable urban place - environmentally, economically, socially and culturally.
 An essential component of the livability of any place is the degree to which it is racially and socially equitable.
 The Department uses GARE's definition of a racially equitable city as one in which a person's race does not determine life outcomes, either statistically or experientially.
+It is important to underscore that racial equity does not mean proportional racial representation (in hiring, contracting, etc.) but rather racial fairness and addressing disparities.
 Social equity is fairness and justice in the management of public institutions, forming of policy and delivery of public services taking into account historical and current inequities among groups, such as along gender identity, sex, religion, and disability status.